- 0 Comment(s)

 Take your vitamins

 Vitamins are important for your health generally, but when it comes to preventing illness, they are vital.
-If you’re not already taking a multivitamin, talk to your doctor about starting during flu season to make sure your body will be able to fight off any infection you might come into contact with.
+If you’re not already taking a multivitamin, talk to your doctor about starting now to make sure your body will be able to fight off any infection you might come into contact with.

 Wash throw blankets and pillows